-The initial six priority areas focus on the following:
+The initial six priority areas of the Vermont-based DBIC include the following:

 - Assistance for farmers who seek to add grazing as a production strategy;